m0xpd/encore/PCBs/README.md

-This folder contains details of the PCBs required to implement the encore!delay module.
+This folder contains details of the PCBs required to implement the encore! delay module.

 The files are presented in Eagle format.